-The Norman equivalent of Girdler was' le Ceynturer' ('Nicholas le Cevnturer.'
-A.) or 'le Ceinter.' but I have failed to find any traces of it beyond the fourteenth century.1 Our decayed 'Brailers' and 'Bregirdlers' represent but the same occupation in more definite terms.
+The Norman equivalent of Girdler was 'le Ceynturer' ('Nicholas le Ceynturer,' A.) or 'le Ceinter,' but I have failed to find any traces of it beyond the fourteenth century.1 Our decayed 'Brailers' 2 and 'Bregirdlers' represent but the same occupation in more definite terms.
 The old English 'brayle' (from the Norman 'braie' or 'braye,' meaning 'breeches') was a waistband merely, a kind of strap, oftentimes attached to and part of the trousers themselves.
 The nautical phrase of 'brailing up sails' is, I fear, the only relic we possess conversationally of this once useful term.
 A 'brailer' ('Roger le Braeler,' A., 'Stephen le Brayeler,' X.) or 'bregirdler' ('John le Bregerdelere,' X.) was, of course, a manufacturer of these.
 Maundeville, in his 'Travels,' speaks of a 'breek-girdille' (p.
 50).
 The now almost universal suspender was a later introduction, the names of 'Bracegirdler' and 'Bracegirdle,' which are not yet extinct, denoting, seemingly, the process of change by which the one gradually made way for the other.
-A 'brace.' from the Latin 'brachium.' the arm, encircles
+A 'brace,' from the Latin 'brachium,' the arm, encircles the shoulder as a 'bracelet' does the wrist.
+It is quite possible, however, they may be but a form of 'breek-girdle.'
+'Ivo le Glover' or 'Christiana la Glovere' have left descendants in plenty, but they had to fight a hard battle with such naturalized foreigners as 'Geoffery le Ganter' or 'Philip le Gaunter.'
+At one time these latter had firmly established themselves as the nominees of the manufacture, and the only wonder to me is how we managed to prevent 'gants' from superseding 'gloves' in our common parlance.
+The connexion of the 'gauntlet' with military dress, however, has preserved that form of the term from decay.
+Both 'Ganter' and 'Gaunter,' I need scarcely say, are firmly set in our midst.

-' 'Hugh le Ceinter' was Mayor of Gloucester in the reign of Henry the Third.
+1 'Hugh le Ceinter' was Mayor of Gloucester in the reign of Henry the Third.
 (Rudder's Hist.
 Gloucestershire, p.
 113.)
-'Benet Seinturer' was Sheriff of London in 1216.
+'Benet Scinturer' was Sheriff of London in 1216.
 (Strype.)